RusakoFF-PHP/RusakoFF-PHP/README.md

 ![image](https://github.com/RusakoFF-PHP/RusakoFF-PHP/assets/174330570/6652af78-0619-4f4c-a6c0-4a2658975269)

 🌱 I'm a beginner PHP developer with experience in web development freelancing platforms.
 Currently diving deep into PHP and object-oriented programming.
-I've completed several pet projects to practice my skills and explore various aspects of the language.
+I've completed several pet projects to practice my skills and explore various aspects of the language. <br>
 🔭 My current projects include simple web applications I've built to learn about databases and basic user interaction.
-I'm committed to continually improving my knowledge and skills in web development.
+I'm committed to continually improving my knowledge and skills in web development.<br>
 💬 On this GitHub page, I'll be sharing my projects, experiences, and learning resources.
 I'm open to feedback and advice from the developer community!

 ### Get in touch with me: